KSEAWisconsin/KSEAWebDocuments-Jekyll/NextJS.md

 - Write JavaScript and React codes, and simply deploy it.

 ## Feautures
-- Server-Side Rendering Done Right
+- Server-rendered by default
-- Static Exporting
+- Automatic code splitting for faster page loads
-- CSS-in-JS
+- Simple client-side routing (page based)
-- Zero Setup
+- Webpack-based dev environment which supports Hot Module Replacement (HMR)
-- Fully Extensible
+- Able to implement with Express or any other Node.js HTTP server
-- Ready for Production
+- Customizable with your own Babel and Webpack configurations

 ## Reason for Choosing NextJS
 - No matter where your data is coming from.